 Thank you so much for taking the time share your story and work with us, Brad!
 Any parting words?

 Love your work!
-Own it and keep putting on the creative milage.
+Own it and keep putting on the creative mileage.
 Don't ever stop exploring.
 Brave the woods!

 Brad Woodard is the owner of Brave the Woods.
 A small design firm located in Austin, Texas that specializes in graphic design and illustration.
 In addition to client work, Brave the Woods also creates children's books, posters, shirts and more.
 Check out his work here or grab some cool stuff here.